Imola: Sport

 The main sport venue in Imola is the Imola Circuit, which was opened in the 1950s and holds many racing events every year.
 The circuit has hosted Formula One in the 1980 Italian Grand Prix, from 1981 to 2006 as part of the San Marino Grand Prix and from 2020 as part of the Emilia Romagna Grand Prix.
-The city has dedicated multiple memorials and public spaces to Ayrton Senna and Roland Ratzenberger, who lost their lives in the circuit during the 1994 San Marino Grand Prix.
+The city has dedicated multiple memorials and public spaces to Ayrton Senna and Roland Ratzenberger, who lost their lives at the circuit during the 1994 San Marino Grand Prix.
 The death of Senna was an event that shocked the sporting world and led to heightened Formula One safety standards.

 The city has hosted multiple international and national cycling events like the 1968 UCI Road World Championships, 2020 UCI Road World Championships and 2021 Italian National Road Race Championships.

 The city has two professional basketball teams, Virtus Imola (founded in 1936) and Andrea Costa Imola (founded in 1967).
 Both of them play in the "PalaRuggi" sports hall.

 The city's professional soccer team, Imolese Calcio 1919, plays in a stadium located inside the Circuit, "Stadio Romeo Galli".

 The city has two swimming pools and from 2020 until 2024 will host the Italian Federal breaststroke swimming training center.